 patterns of learning: Includes both quantitative and qualitative patterns (or consistencies) for different groups of children or individuals from the assessment(s).
 Quantitative patterns indicate, in a numerical way, the information understood from the assessments/evidence of learning (e.g., 5 out of 10 children or 20% of the children).
-Qualitative patterns include descriptions of understandings, misunderstandings, partial understandings, and/or developmental approximations that could explain the quantitative patterns identified planned supports: Instructional strategies, learning tasks and materials, and other resources deliberately designed to facilitate children's learning of the central focus.

-(e.g., "given that most children were able to . . . it seems that they understood . . . but did not understand").
+Qualitative patterns include descriptions of understandings, misunderstandings, partial understandings, and/or developmental approximations that could explain the quantitative patterns identified (e.g., "given that most children were able to . . . it seems that they understood . . . but did not understand").